Volta Laboratory and Bureau: Graphophone

 By 1881 the Volta Associates had succeeded in improving an Edison tinfoil phonograph significantly.
 They filled the groove of its heavy iron cylinder with wax, then instead of wrapping a sheet of foil around it and using a blunt stylus to indent the recording into the foil, as Edison did, they used a chisel-like stylus to engrave the recording into the wax.
 The result was a clearer recording.
 Rather than apply for a patent at that time, however, they sealed the machine into a metal box and deposited it at the Smithsonian, specifying that it was not to be opened without the consent of two of the three men.
 By 1937 Tainter was the only one of the Associates still living, and the box preserved at the Smithsonian was opened with his permission.
 For the occasion, descendants of Alexander Graham Bell gathered in Washington, but Tainter, who held a lifelong admiration of Bell, was too ill to attend and remained at home in San Diego.

 A recording had been engraved into the wax-filled groove of the modified Edison machine.
 When it was played, a voice from the distant past spoke, reciting a quotation from Shakespeare's Hamlet: "There are more things in heaven and earth, Horatio, than are dreamed of in your philosophy ..." and also, whimsically: "I am a Graphophone and my mother was a Phonograph."

 Believing the faint voice to be that of her father, Bell's daughter Mrs. Gilbert Grosvenor remarked: "That is just the sort of thing father would have said.
 He was always quoting from the classics."
 The voice was later identified by Tainter as in fact that of her paternal grandfather, Alexander Melville Bell.
 The historic recording, not heard since 1937, was played again in 2013 and made available online.

 The method of sound reproduction used on the machine was even more interesting than the quotation.
 Rather than a conventional stylus and diaphragm, a jet of high pressure air was used.
 Tainter had previously recorded, on July 7, 1881:

 The associates also experimented with other stylus jets of molten metal, wax, and water.

 Most of the disc machines designed at the Volta Lab had their disc mounted on vertical turntables.
-The explanation is that in the early experiments the turntable with disc was mounted on the shop lathe, along with the recording and reproducing heads.
+The explanation is that in the early experiments, the turntable with the disc was mounted on the shop lathe, along with the recording and reproducing heads.
 Later, when the complete models were built most of them featured vertical turntables.